-Disclosure: This article contains affiliate links to products and services that we genuinely think you’ll love.
+Disclosure: This article contains affiliate links with Amazon.
 If you make a purchase from these links, Dance Dispatches will receive a small commission – at no extra cost to you.

 Japan is home to immense arcades that span several floors – with dedicated sections for different types of games.
 You can drive, slay zombies, gamble, grab prizes with a giant claw or take cutesy pictures in digital photo booths.
 However, dance enthusiasts will naturally gravitate towards the following Japanese dance arcade games: Dance Revolution (affectionately known as DDR), Dance Evolution and Dance Rush Stardom.
 Read more about these dance arcade games from Bemani, the music video game division of Konami, below.